Thursday, August 23, 2012

 Idea = anything you think of.
 It's an idea.
 No Confidence.

-Conjecture = idea + some supporting data demonstrating merit.
+Conjecture = idea + some initial supporting data (upto a hundred or so data points) demonstrating merit.
 Extremely Low Confidence

-Reasoned Hypothesis = idea + initial data + correlation (through experimental observation) + initial models of causation.
+Reasoned Hypothesis = idea + initial data + correlation (through a couple of experimental observations) + initial models of causation.
 Low Confidence

-Weak Hypothesis = idea + initial data + correlation (supported by significant experimental observation) + causation + verification (either independent confirmations or prediction tests).
+Weak Hypothesis = idea + data (a few hundred to a thousand or so data points) + correlation (supported by a couple of experimental observations) + causation + verification (either independent confirmations or a couple of prediction tests).
 Weak Confidence

-Strong Hypothesis = Weak Hypothesis + large volume of confirming experimental data + significant independent observation (in the order of hundreds of).
+Strong Hypothesis = Weak Hypothesis + large volume of confirming experimental data (tens of thousands of data points) + correlation supported by significant independent experimental observation (in the order of hundreds of) + verification (peer review and and hundreds of prediction tests).
 Reasonable Confidence

-Theory = Strong Hypothesis + independent verification (in the order of many thousands of) + widespread acceptance by scientific community.
+Theory = Strong Hypothesis + significant volume of data (hundreds of thousands of data points) + independent verification of experiments (in the order of many thousands of) + widespread acceptance by scientific community + large volume of prediction tests (many thousands of).
 High Confidence

-Law = Theory + so much data + so much independent verification that we've stopped asking the question and will be genuinely surprised if someone shows us it's wrong.
+Universally Accepted Theory (law* in all but name= Theory + so much data (many millions of data points) + so much independent verification (hundreds of thousands of independent experimental observations and predictions tests) that it has become universally accepted within the community, we've almost stopped asking the question and will be genuinely surprised if someone shows it to be wrong.
 Extremely High Confidence